matamorphosis/MFRC522RFIDPyAuthKeyBruteforcer/README.md

 ```

 As can be seen in the latest commit of the main program, a pure brute-force option is now available which runs through all 274,941,996,890,625, calculated by (255^6), possibililities.
 This option is not recommended for just one device such as a raspberry pi, as it will take extremely long to crack.
 However, a more powerful computer may be able to run through these options much quicker.
 There are two options within the pure bruteforce option: ascending and descending.
-- Ascending: Increases from `0,0,0,0,0,0` to `255,255,255,255,255,255`
+- **Ascending:** Increases from `0,0,0,0,0,0` to `255,255,255,255,255,255`
-- Descending: Decreases from `255,255,255,255,255,255` to `0,0,0,0,0,0`
+- **Descending:** Decreases from `255,255,255,255,255,255` to `0,0,0,0,0,0`

 ## KNOWN ISSUE - PLEASE READ
-There is a strange known issue, when you first run the program, where the program keeps attempting the very first key, for ascending this is 1,1,1,1,1,1 and descending this is 255,255,255,255,255,255.
+There is a strange known issue, when you first run the program, where the program keeps attempting the very first key, for ascending this is `1,1,1,1,1,1` and descending this is `255,255,255,255,255,255`.
 While this bug is being fixed a workaround is to remove the card from the reader, wait a couple of seconds and it will start to increase with each attempt.
 This is only a requirement once.
 The following image shows an example of this.
 Notice the first 6 attempts have the same key, and afterwards is when I removed the card, and then tapped it on again, and the numbers started to increase.

 ![Alt text](photos/Asc-Err.png?raw=true "Error")

-Lastly, if you want proof everything is working correctly, I recommend using a blank card with the default authentication key, which is 255,255,255,255,255,255.
+Lastly, if you want proof everything is working correctly, I recommend using a blank card with the default authentication key, which is `255,255,255,255,255,255`.
 Choose the descending pure brute force option, or use the file option and provide a file with the default key.
 You should get a response like the following:

 ![Alt text](photos/Desc-Success.png?raw=true "Success")